Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Define the signal source
 ------------------------

 Any independent current source or independent voltage source in the circuit can be selected as signal source.
-A source can be defined with the method: **SLiCAPinstruction.instruction.setSource(*args)**.
+A source can be defined with the  `instruction.setSource() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setSource>`_ method.
 The argument of the function should be the name (identifier) of an inpependent source in the circuit, or a list with the names of two sources.
-A list of available independent sources is returned by the method: **SLiCAPinstruction.instruction.indepVars()**.
+A list of available independent sources is returned by the method: `instruction.indepVars() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.indepVars>`_.

 For the analysis of balanced circuits, SLiCAP supports the definition of dual (paired) sources.